 And, Meta Platforms could grow its dividend at a high rate each year, particularly with a starting payout ratio of just 25% and the company’s future EPS growth potential.

-Initiating a dividend would hardly impact the company’s financial position, as Meta Platforms ended the 2022 first quarter with cash, cash equivalents, and marketable securities of $43.89 billion.
+Initiating a dividend would hardly impact the company’s financial position, as Meta Platforms ended the 2022 second quarter with cash, cash equivalents, and marketable securities of $40.49 billion.

-Meta Platforms has a current ratio (which compares short-term assets to short-term liabilities) of 2.8x, which is fairly high and indicates more than enough short-term liquidity.
+Meta Platforms has a current ratio (which compares short-term assets to short-term liabilities) of 2.5x, which indicates more than enough short-term liquidity.